jamescarson3/ctls2017/docs/intro_to_linux_02.md

 /home1/03439/wallen/folder1
 ```

-Now that we are inside folder1, make a few subdirectories:
+Now that we are inside folder1, make a few sub-folders:

 ```
 $ mkdir subfolderA